WaylonWang2020/WAF-TEST/README.md

   you can use this program : http://www.phpstudy.net/download.html

-* For internet use, you can use my stite : http://imperva.pub/waf.php
+* For internet use, you can use my site : http://imperva.pub/waf.php

-* station > servergroup > server > application
+* site > server-group > server > application

 ![Internet Alert](https://github.com/long940216/WAF-TEST/raw/master/internet.png "Internet-Alert")